 - Outline: Is the mechanical/outline included?
 Without the extents of the design, you won’t be able to receive an accurate quote much less have production start on it.

 - Copper / Silkscreen combos: While designers will incorporate company names and part numbers into their copper layers, an increasing number of designs are arriving with silkscreen layers superimposed onto the copper layers.
 An example of this predicament is shown on the top copper layer in this image.

 - Revision Control: If you submit files to your PCB fabricator and later send updated files, use and update the revision level.
 A challenge for even experienced designers, revision control errors can prove costly.

-- Documentation: A simple way to help communicate your intent is to provide a .readme text file which contains information critical to your design.
+- Documentation: A simple way to help communicate your intent is to provide a Copper Readme or Aluminum-Trace Readme file which contains information critical to your design.
 Too often what seems clear to the designer doesn’t translate completely in the Gerber and drill files and features can be misinterpreted.
 A line may be the centerline for a routed slot or it could simply be an artifact left from an earlier design attempt.

 How can these design errors be avoided?

 The simplest answer is to download a viewer and review the Gerber and NC drill files before sending them to the PCB fabricator.
 At the very least, the communication between you and your PCB fabricator will be improved as you will both be looking at the same features.